redcross/smoke-alarm-portal/README.md

   alarm installation in their region yet, but giving contact information for the relevant Red Cross office to talk to about smoke alarm installation for that location.

+For admins, there are some basic reports that can be generated:

+* Requests filtered by date range

+* _(optional)_ Requests filtered by state and county

+* _(optional)_ CSV export option for any set of report results

 # Technologies Used